reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 Sharing data with the host system
 =================================

-Often, it is desired to share data from the host computer with the container.
-For example you may want to analyse files you created inside your container or you may want to copy files from inside your container to your computer.
+Often, you will want share data from the host computer with the container.
+For example you may want to analyse files you created inside your container or you may want to copy files from inside your container to your computer after an analysis has finished.
 Docker provides two ways to do this: Docker volumes and bind-mounting whole directories.
 We will introduce both approaches here:

 Docker volumes
 --------------

-A Docker volume is a special place in the host file-system which is used to store data generated by the runnning container.
+Docker volume is a special place in the host file-system which is used to store data generated by the runnning container.
 Docker will automatically create a volume for each running container.
 The idea behind this is to keep files created during runtime seperated from the image to make it easy to transition to different image versions.
 In this case Docker will create a new container of the updated image but your local files will stay unchanged.
-Apart from these automatically created volumes, we can also create one manually:
+Apart from these automatically created volumes, we can also create volumes manually:

 .. code-block:: bash